What exactly telehealth?

 How can I book an eAssess telehealth assessment?

-To book an eAssess telehealth assessment simply log in to the MAG CIRRUS platform, select “Accept tele-assessment” and choose your preferred Psychiatrist from the available listing.
+To book an eAssess telehealth assessment simply log in to the MAG Connect platform, select “Accept tele-assessment” and choose your preferred Psychiatrist from the available listing.

 For queries, please contact email@example.com or dial 02 8090 7611.